ncdev2015/LoadTextures-Threejs/README.md

 # load-textures-threejs

-Shows you how to load textures into cube meshes, also well using multiples textures resources
+This example shows you how to load textures in cubes meshes, also doing it with multiples textures for every face.

 ![3D Viewer](https://github.com/ncdev2015/load-textures-threejs/blob/master/public/resources/images/demo.png)